josephsieang/express-starter/README.md

 ## Environment Configuration

-- Environment variables are managed in `src/config/env.ts`.
+- Environment variables are managed in `src/config/env.ts` and the `.env` file.
-- Read environment variables from a `.env` file using `dotenv` or similar libraries.
-- Update `.env` file with your configuration settings.
-Then update `src/config/env.ts` to load these variables.
+- Update these files to add or change environment-specific settings.

 ---